Answered By: Jessica Bower Last Updated: Sep 24, 2020 Views: 174

-We try to get everything as quickly as possible via ILL, though the turn around time largely depends on how long it takes a lending library to respond to our request.
-Here are some tips on information you can provide that will help staff process your ILL request as quickly as possible:
+Yale Library will to get everything as quickly as possible via InterLibrary Loan (ILL), though the turn around time largely depends on how long it takes a lending library to respond to our request.
+Here is some information you can provide in your request that will help staff process your ILL request as quickly as possible:

 - Provide the ISBN number, if available.